wikimedia/jquery.ime/README.md

 For Developers
 --------------
 Read [rules/README](https://github.com/wikimedia/jquery.ime/tree/master/rules) to learn how to write an input method for language.

+Read [rules/README.tests](https://github.com/wikimedia/jquery.ime/tree/master/test/README.tests) to learn how to write and run tests for an input method.

 Read the technical specification of project from [wiki](https://github.com/wikimedia/jquery.ime/wiki/Technical-Specification)